 Where the numbers of staff needed on campus might conflict with social distancing requirements, and alternative safe working arrangements cannot be put in place, managers should, in consultation with their staff, consider different working patterns where appropriate, including staggering on campus hours.
 Managers also need to ensure that an appropriate level of fire warden and first-aid provision is in place for the number of staff within their area.

 Managing Remote WorkersManagers should arrange an individual (1:1) discussions with team members to ensure that when working remotely they have appropriate support and equipment.
-In addition, staff working remotely should ensure that they have completed a high level risk assessment of the home environment, including, as a minimum, a DSE Self-Assessment Check-List for their work station.
+In addition, staff working remotely should ensure that they have completed a risk assessment of the home environment, including a DSE Self-Assessment Check-List for their work station.
 This checklist can help form the basis of the individual (1:1) discussion.

 Where staff have pre-existing conditions, the expectation is that Managers will be aware of this.
 Estates Safety Services will support transport/provision of adaptions to their home office environment, as appropriate.

 Where equipment is required for staff working remotely, as a result of an assessment or pre-existing conditions, these should be provided by their respective department.

 Managers are also responsible for maintaining an appropriate culture for integrating communication and work.
 This is important when teams are not working in the same location and have different work patterns and demands than before.
 See the guidance on Preventing an “Always On Culture”.